-It’s not unheard of for heating systems to have a glitch once in a while.
-It could be as simple as a bad thermostat or an electrical issue.
-If your gas furnace won’t shut off, here are a couple steps you can take to get a correctly working furnace again.
+It’s not unheard of for heating systems to have a problem every now and then.
+It could be as simple as a bad thermostat or an electrical problem.
+If your gas furnace won’t shut off, here are a couple steps you can take to get a properly working furnace again.

-A dirty air filter creates issues for many homeowners and their HVAC system.
+A dirty air filter creates problems for numerous homeowners and their HVAC system.
 Here’s why.
-It restricts airflow, forcing your furnace to work harder and run longer to satisfy your desired temperature.
+It restricts airflow, forcing your furnace to work harder and run longer to meet your ideal temperature.

-This increases wear and tear on your furnace, as well as the odds of a breakdown and early failure.
+This multiplies wear and tear on your furnace, as well as the likelihood of a breakdown and early failure.

-It can also make your furnace overheat and shut off for a time to cool down.
-Then it will keep duplicating this process when your furnace turns on.
+It can also make your furnace get too hot and shut down for a time to cool off.
+Then it will keep duplicating this process when your furnace switches on.
 This is called short cycling.
-In addition to wearing out your furnace more quickly, it can increase your heating bill and make your home feel unpleasant.
+In addition to wearing out your furnace faster, it can drive up your heating bill and make your home feel uncomfortable.

-We recommend replacing flat filters monthly and pleated filters every three months.
+We encourage replacing flat filters once a month and pleated filters every three months.
 If you can’t remember the last time you got a new furnace filter, pull it out and hold it up to the light.
 If you can’t detect light through your filter, it’s too dusty and you should replace it.

-If the matter was connected to a clogged air filter, replacing it with a fresh filter should solve this common problem when your heat won’t turn off.
-If not, we recommend checking your thermostat settings next.
+If the matter was connected to a clogged air filter, putting in a fresh filter should solve this common issue when your heat won’t turn off.
+If not, we suggest checking your thermostat settings next.

 Your thermostat runs your furnace and basically tells the unit when to turn on and off.
-It’s usually to blame when your furnace won’t stop running.
+It’s often to blame when your furnace won’t stop running.

-Sometimes having the heat turn off is as simple as adjusting a wrong thermostat setting.
+At times having the heat turn off is as easy as adjusting a wrong thermostat setting.

 Your thermostat has two settings, “auto” and “on,” that manage your heating system’s blower motor.